nafg/reactive/reactive-web-demo/src/main/resources/site/core/Signal.md

 ### `zip`

 A method that can be convenient sometimes is `zip`.
-A parallel to the collections' `zip` method, it allows you to create a `Tuple2`-valued `Signal` from two `Signal`s.
+A parallel to the collections’ `zip` method, it allows you to create a `Tuple2`-valued `Signal` from two `Signal`s.

 <pre class="brush:scala">